-Beside that, previous chapters have shown some build-up regarding Sera vs. Hiroe.
+Besides that, previous chapters have shown some build-up regarding Sera vs. Hiroe.
 After all, their both hailed as aces of their region (former ace in Sera’s case, but still….) and both are hotblooded so I expect there is some decent rivalry involved.

-Its almost the perfect set-up.
+It is almost the perfect set-up.
 I highly believe that this match would be critical in determining the winner.

 As for whom I think we’ll win between the two?